Fertek: Early history

 Although the name of Fertek has remained unchanged since the Roman and Byzantine periods, it has been called by 8 different variations.
 During Byzantine period, the name of the town was Fertakaina, Fertaki, or Fertakion.
 Other names used were Fertekina, Fertaina, Fertikköy, and Bartakina.
 Among these names, Fertekina and Bartakina are the names given to Fertek by the villagers living in the area.
 The name Fertakaina is seen in religious sources and educational books.
 Subsequent to the exchange of Karamanlides and Turkish populations in 1923, the village was officially renamed as Aydınyurt.
 However, the town kept its original name Fertek; even in official records Fertek was used.
 Aydinyurt never gained acceptance.
-It is not known exactly, where the name Fertek comes from; there are no reliable sources nor documents referring to its origins.
-There are some local heresay, and efforts of etymology to define the source, however none are believed to be conclusive nor definite.
+It is not known exactly where the name Fertek comes from; there are no reliable sources nor documents referring to its origins.
+There has been some local hearsay and efforts of etymology to define the source, however none are believed to be conclusive nor definitive.

 Since the Byzantine and Ottoman periods, settlements in Fertek are in three regions referred to as the Upper, Lower and Middle regions.
 Recently a new region has been added mostly by outsiders moving into Fertek, which is around the historic bath.

 Departure of The Karamanlides

 The harmony of the Karamanlides and the locals living together changed when Greeks invaded western Turkey in 1919.
 Karamanlides celebrated the invasion and frequently expressed that they would soon join their ancestors.
 The bells of the church in Fertek rang till late hours of the night as part of the celebration.
 As the counter-offensive by Turks in Sakarya battle ended with Turkish victory, the celebrations ended in Fertek.

 After the Independence war and declaration of the Republic of Turkey, Greek population in Turkey was exchanged with the Turkish population in Greece in 1924 Exchange of Greek and Turkish Populations.
 As a result, the Karamanlides population left Fertek for Greece through the bath (hamam) road in a very sad heart-breaking manner, many crying and against their wishes.
-Conversely, Turks from the Greek villages of Zelegosdi in Kastoria were moved and settled in Fertek – in fact, the area that they settled is referred to as the “migrant” district.
+Conversely, Turks from the Greek villages of Zelegosdi in Kastoria were moved and settled in Fertek – in fact, the area that they settled is referred to as the "migrant" district.

 Descendants of the Karamanlides who left Fertek, occasionally come and visit, where the locals are always pleased to host and meet those who had connections to Fertek.

-Regiment In Preparation for The Independence War
+Regiment in preparation for the Independence War

 Fertek sent a Regiment to Battle of Sakarya.
 The captain of this regiment was housed in the current residence of Enver Koc.
 The bath (hamam) was the training camp and sleeping quarters for the Regiment.
 After the completing their training in Fertek, the Regiment left for the Sakarya battlefield through the road from (bath) hamam towards the town of Bor, as the people of Fertek cried and prayed for them, knowing many would not return.
 Several years later, the Karamanlides would leave Fertek taking the same road with the same sadness.
 It is not known when the regiment reached the battlefield, nor their whereabouts thereafter.